Topelaoye/My-first-Data-Analysis-Repo/README.md

 --------
 # Data Sourcing

-I got the data set of billionaires listed in Forbes from Kaggle
+I got the dataset of billionaires listed in Forbes from Kaggle

 ------
 # Data Transformation